About the Program

 Stop Out Procedure

-2. The student with less than the 60 credits completed of the required courses who wishes to stop out with a master's degree, may petition to drop down to the master's program on a space available basis in the master's program.
-This student must have an earned GPA of at least a 3.0, be in good standing with GPA attainment as indicated above.
-The student who wishes to return to complete the DNP degree must reapply.
+- Students with less than the 60 credits completed of the required courses who wishes to stop out with a master's degree, may petition to drop down to the master's program on a space available basis in the master's program.
+These students must have an earned GPA of at least a 3.0, be in good standing with GPA attainment as indicated above.
+The students who wish to return to complete the DNP degree must reapply.
 Students may be readmitted on a space available basis.

 DNP Program Outcomes

-2. Lead and collaborate in the delivery of holistic, compassionate, evidence-based personcentered care through the assessment, diagnoses, management, and evaluation of advanced nursing practice.
+- Lead and collaborate in the delivery of holistic, compassionate, evidence-based person-centered care through the assessment, diagnoses, management, and evaluation of advanced nursing practice.